mlovesexmagic/Tipsy-Tip-Calculator/README.md

-# Tipsy-Tip-Calculator# Pre-work - Tipsy
+# Tip CalCulator# Pre-work - Tipsy

 **Tipsy** is a tip calculator application for iOS.